filecoin-project/specs/expected-consensus.md

 }
 ```

 TODO: get accurate estimates for K and L, potentially merge both to a single param.

 Note: Validity of blocks beyond appropriate ticket generation (defined below) is defined by the specific protocol using EC.
 For the Filecoin definition of a valid block, see the [mining spec](mining.md).

-The basic algorithm can be broken down by looking in turn at its two major components:
+This basic algorithm can be broken down by looking in turn at its two major components:
 - Leader Election
 - Chain Selection